-To protect the campus community, Arapahoe Community College will issue timely notifications to the college community about criminal incidents that have occurred on Arapahoe Community College properties or in contiguous public properties and which constitute a serious threat.
+To protect the campus community, Arapahoe Community College will issue timely notifications to the college community about criminal incidents that have occurred on Arapahoe Community College properties or in contiguous public properties and which constitute a serious or continuing threat.
 Timely Warnings differ from immediate notifications in that timely warnings are issued as soon as pertinent information is available instead of after confirmation.
 Timely warnings also include safety tips relevant to the situation.
 All timely warnings will also include follow-up messages as appropriate.

 Timely warnings are issued through the college's Emergency Notification System (ENS) at the discretion of the Chief of Police or his/her designee.
-Notifications may take the form of text messages, emails, scrolling messages, public address system announcements, etc. The Chief of Police will take into account the nature of the incident, the continuing danger to the campus community, as well as the possible risk of compromising law enforcement efforts to determine whether a timely warning is warranted.
+Notifications may take the form of text messages, emails, scrolling messages, public address system announcements, etc. and are sent out from our Marketing department.
+The Chief of Police will take into account the nature of the incident, the continuing danger to the campus community, as well as the possible risk of compromising law enforcement efforts to determine whether a timely warning is warranted.
+The college will not issue Timely Warnings for those crimes reported to a Pastoral and/or Professional Counselor.
+ACC Police uses policies #314- Timely warnings and #805- Jeanne Clery Campus Security Act as reference for our immediate emergency response procedures.